materiaraiding/materiaraiding-old/_ultimate/dsr.md

 Within both of those safespots, each light party will have to spread to avoid overlapping lightning AOEs that are about to drop on each player.
 These lightning AOEs will go off at the same time as the dashes go off.

 While the parties are getting into position **Grinnaux** and **Thordan** appear again, with Grinnaux being placed somewhere near the center of the arena and Thordan in the direct center.
-After everything resolves Grinnaux will begin to cast an earthshaker that will expand out towards each light party.
+After everything resolves Grinnaux will begin to cast a quake that will expand out towards each light party.
 Avoiding this is simple, just waiting until it is safe to walk forward and doing so.

 While the party is dodging this, Thordan will cast another **Ascalon's Mercy**.
 Each light party must quickly make their way toward Thordan and stack up tightly on either side of him to bait the proteans.